designstem/fachwerk/index.md

 ### Who are making this?

-Fachwerk is a part of <a ref="https://designstem.github.io/homepage">DesignSTEM</a> education initiative that creates immersive experiences for future learning.
-We are educators, teachers, designers and engineers from 10 countries around Europe, in particular 🇬🇧 🇩🇪 🇬🇷 🇮🇹 🇳🇱 🇵🇹 🇸🇮 🇫🇮 🇪🇪.
+Fachwerk is a part of [DesignSTEM](https://designstem.github.io/homepage) education initiative that creates immersive experiences for future learning.
+We are educators, teachers, designers and engineers from 10 countries around Europe, 🇬🇧 🇩🇪 🇬🇷 🇮🇹 🇳🇱 🇵🇹 🇸🇮 🇫🇮 🇪🇪  in particular.

 -